briancairl/dont/README.md

 - [optional] CMake
 - [optional] [GTest](https://github.com/google/googletest) (for unit tests)

-Note that the implementations included here *do not depend on the STL*.
+Note that the `core` implementations included here *do not depend on the STL*.

 ## includes